brgillis/SHE_Validation/doc/prog_sed_exist.rst

 SHE_Validation_ValidateSedExist
 ===============================

-This program performs the SED-Exist validation test, T-..., which validates requirement R-....
-This tests checks ...
+This program performs the SED-Exist validation test, T-SHE-000011-star-SED-exist, which validates requirement R-SHE-CAL-F-060.
+This tests checks that SEDs are provided for a number of stars sufficient to adequately constrain the PSF model for a given observation.

 Running the Program on EDEN/LODEEN